About Thomas Edison State College

 The Arnold Fletcher Award recognizes Thomas Edison State College bachelor’s degree graduates for achieving excellence in nontraditional learning.
 Award recipients are selected from each graduating class.
 The following areas are examples of appropriate nontraditional learning modes:

 - Thomas Edison State College Courses (online, Guided Study and e-Pack®)

-- Military Training Programs Evaluated by the American Council on Education (ACE)
+- Military training evaluated by the American Council on Education (ACE)

 Students selected for the award are required to have earned a minimum total of 90 credits from nontraditional learning.